zowe/zowe-cli-sample-plugin/CONTRIBUTING.md

 | Guidelines for running tests on the plug-ins that you build for Zowe CLI | [Plug-in Testing Guidelines](https://github.com/zowe/zowe-cli/blob/master/docs/PluginTESTINGGuidelines.md) |
 | Documentation that describes the features of the Imperative CLI Framework | [About Imperative CLI Framework](https://github.com/zowe/imperative/wiki) |
 Versioning conventions for Zowe CLI and Plug-ins| [Versioning Guidelines](https://github.com/zowe/zowe-cli/blob/master/docs/MaintainerVersioning.md) |

+## Contribution Guidelines Specific to the CICS Plug-in
+The following guidelines apply specifically to the Sample Plug-in for Zowe CLI:

+-   None at this time.